It is all about timing!

 The last evening.
 I sit down with my associates from the past days at a rooftop bar.
 We watch the city stretch below us.
 A debrief after the logistic fair.
 Excellent!
 The amount of business cards is measured in centimeters, the meetings are not counted anymore, neither are emails that need replies.
 But today we rest!
 I deserve it, too …

 I talk to a friend of a friend, who works in the IT industry.
 A Chinese national who is fluent in English, with a New Zealand accent.
 When I explain our blockchain solution, he gloriously lifts his hands and proclaims us “Kings of the World”.
 It was the beginning of a beautiful friendship.
 Words followed and beer was the topic.
-In China the craft beer production centre resides in the former German colony of Qingdao (Tsingtao).
+In China, the craft beer production center resides in the former German colony of Qingdao (Tsingtao).
 I remembered the Beijing summer Olympics in 2008, when my friend and comrade from the national sailing team Vasilij Žbogar won the silver medal.
 While debating Chinese craft beer, I receive a short message from a friend - I am missing the craft gin fair in Portorož, where I live.

-On the aeroplane to Europe, there is not much to do.
+On the airplane to Europe, there is not much to do.
 There are emails, as always, documents to go through, notes to write, information to disseminate, action plans to forge.
 Yet, rarely, there is also a luxury that I indulge in - watching an interesting TED talk.
 This time it was by Bill Gross about the single biggest reason why startups succeed!
 He is a smart guy who started Idealab 20 years ago, and they have started over 100 companies since.
 Bill loves startups and he puts a lot of faith in them.
 They can, in his opinion, unlock the human potential for the future.
-So he analysed companies he had worked for, and also some others - altogether 200 of them.
+So he analyzed companies he had worked for, and also some others - altogether 200 of them.
 Among these Flooz, YouTube, Uber, Pets.com, Instagram, AirBNB, Kozmo, LinkedIn, Friendster, and more.
 And he found out what factors account for startup success.

 Funding - 14%.
 Well-funded companies only accounted for a 14% success ratio.